 A study by the American College of Cardiology shows that cardiovascular disease causes the highest number of adult deaths in the United States.
 People that are over age 65 have an increased risk of heart disease, stroke, and heart attack.

-Elders are more likely to have risk factors for heart disease than younger people, including high blood pressure, obesity, and high cholesterol.
+Elders are more likely to have risk factors for heart disease than younger people, including senior blood pressure, obesity, and high cholesterol.

 Heart disease is preventable in many cases.
 One must start including heart-healthy habits as a part of their lifestyle; it is never too early, and never too late!